joy-prime/joy-types/README.md

 that all of this, at least conceptually, happens "at runtime".)

 Every Joy' class has a corresponding "bare class type".
 For example, the vector class has a corresponding bare vector type.
-All values having that class, or any of its direct or indirect subclasses, are members of the bare class type.
-As a simpler way to say "member of the bare class type", we also say "member of the class".
+All values having that class, or any of its direct or indirect subclasses, are instances of the bare class type.
+As a simpler way to say "instance of the bare class type", we also say "instance of the class".
+Wherever a type can be used in Joy', a keyword can also be used to mean the bare class type of the class identified by that keyword.

-If the set of types identified by a class has additional members beyond the bare class type, then these additional "class types" are subtypes of the bare class type.
+If the set of types identified by a class has additional instances beyond the bare class type, then these additional "class types" are subtypes of the bare class type.
 For example, all vector types are subtypes of the bare vector type.
 A given type is both a superclass and a subclass of itself.